Docker vs Podman (2026): Which Container Tool Is Better?

 Our Methodology

 We used both Docker and Podman in production for 8 months, comparing build times, runtime performance, security posture, and ecosystem compatibility.
-We also analyzed 20,000+ reviews from G2, Stack Overflow surveys, and DevOps communities.
+We tested multi-container applications with both Compose and podman-compose.
+We analyzed 20,000+ reviews from G2, Stack Overflow surveys, and DevOps communities.
+Pricing verified April 2026.

 Last updated: .
 Pricing and features are verified weekly via automated tracking.